RPGash/PS-RPG/CONTRIBUTING.md

 If you are reading this, then maybe you are considering a contribution to this project.
 If you do, then you are awesome :100:

-To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or feature request: :bug: `:bug:`
+To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or feature request: :floppy_disk: `:floppy_disk:`

 ## :pray: Credits